Trans-Hudson orogeny: Sequence of events

 Marine evidence indicates that the area initially opened to form an ocean called the Manikewan Ocean.
 Faulting, sedimentary and igneous rocks all indicate that divergence formed a rift valley that continued to spread until it resulted in a passive margin in which there was no tectonic activity.
 Shallow marine deposits formed on the continental shelves, and oceanic crust formed on the margins of the continental cratons as the divergence continued.
-Eventually the divergence stopped, then reversed direction, and collision occurred between continental land masses.
-During the Wopmay orogeny, subduction occurred as oceanic crust of the Slave Craton was subducted beneath an eastward moving continental plate.
+Eventually the divergence stopped, then reversed direction, and a collision occurred between continental land masses.
+During the Wopmay orogeny, subduction occurred as oceanic crust of the Slave Craton was subducted beneath an eastward-moving continental plate.
 Likewise, during the Trans-Hudson orogeny, rifting at first separated the Superior craton from the rest of the continent.
 Then the Superior Craton reversed its direction and the ocean basin began to close.
-A subduction zone formed as the oceanic crust of the Superior Craton was subducted beneath the Hearne and Wyoming Craton with the Sask Craton in the middle.
-Volcanic arcs developed as the cratons collided, eventually resulting in the THO mountain building (orogeny).
+A subduction zone formed as the oceanic crust of the Superior Craton was subducted beneath the Hearne and Wyoming Cratons with the Sask Craton in the middle.
+Volcanic arcs developed as the cratons collided, eventually resulting in the THO mountain-building (orogeny).